top of page

 Here are a couple of examples:

-💥 Everything changed after evolving their approach to include conversations, humor, questions and insights.
+💥 However, everything changed after evolving their approach to include conversations, humor, questions and insights.

 "The fact that we were putting information out didn't mean that we were relevant to our customer's experience," he said.